 Only a small number of events management graduates go on to further study.
 There is no evidence that undertaking a Masters degree in the subject will further benefit your career, since employers place a greater value on experience in this area of work.

 What do events management graduates do?

-The top three jobs held by graduates in employment in the UK include conference and exhibition managers and organisers, restaurant and catering establishment managers and chefs.
+After leaving university, the top jobs held by graduates in employment in the UK include conference and exhibition managers and organisers, restaurant and catering establishment managers and chefs.

 |Working and studying||1.8|